 What made you choose this major?

-I chose graphic communication because of its combination of art and business.
+I chose graphic design because of its combination of art and business.
 It was comforting knowing that I could pursue an arts degree, but also have a better guarantee of getting a job when I graduate.
 I combined this with the theatre arts major because it allowed me the opportunity to combine my passions and work on graphic design for the theatre arts program.
 This is how I discovered my dream job: being a graphic designer for a theatre or arts company.
 In both majors, I was initially really excited about all of the professors in each program.
 They all have such a distinct perspective and are all continually working successfully in their fields.

 How has what you’ve learned prepared you for your future?